Related Internet links

 J Sainsbury plc operates over 2,000 stores, 837 of which are Argos stores (including concessions) and three flagship Habitat stores – together with major online channels for food, clothing, general merchandise and financial services.
 Sainsbury's sells over 90,000 products and employs 195,000 colleagues across the UK and Ireland.

 We're committed to making our stores and services accessible to everyone.
 If you need any help shopping with us, please give us a call on 0345 640 3030 or ask in store and we'll do everything we can to make things easier.

-At Argos we believe in taking a responsible approach to our environment and our local communities.
-We're committed to reducing the impact our business has on the environment as well as helping you to do the same.
+At Argos we believe in taking a responsible approach to our environment and local communities.
+We are committed to reducing the impact our business has on the environment, as well as helping you do the same.
 We're working hard to reduce the amount of resources we use and the amount of CO2 emissions we produce.

 Some of our recent achievements